rccordell/s23bbb/schedule.md

 + Beth Driscoll and Claire Squires, [“‘Oh Look, a Ferry’; or the Smell of Printed Books”](https://www.theliftedbrow.com/liftedbrow/2018/10/24/oh-look-a-ferry-or-the-smell-of-paper-books-by-beth-driscoll-and-claire-squires) (2018)
 + Merve Emre, “This Library Has New Books by Major Authors, but They Can’t Be Read Until 2114” (2018), [external link](https://www.nytimes.com/2018/11/01/t-magazine/future-library-books.html)

-Thursday, March 23 | Lab 8: Artists Books
+Thursday, March 23 | Artists Books

 _Note: Meet in the [Rare Book and Manuscript Library](https://www.library.illinois.edu/rbx/), Main Library Room 346_